infactory-io/infactory-mcp/README.md

    - Large datasets may take longer to process
    - Consider breaking data into smaller chunks
    - Check your Infactory plan limits

+5. **Module resolution issues**
+   - Try using `bunx` instead of `npx` if you encounter module errors
+   - Ensure Node.js v18 or higher is installed
+   - Use `@infactory/infactory-mcp@latest` to get the latest version

 ### Debug Mode